History of De La Salle University: Early history

 In 1901, three years after Spain ceded control of the Philippines to the United States, the Americans established a new public education system using English as the medium of instruction.
 The Catholic educational institutions in the country at that time, however, continued using Spanish as their medium, and this practice raised concerns that the Catholic children would lose out in the quest for leadership roles under the American administration.
 The Americans tried convincing the Spanish Jesuits of Ateneo to use English as the new language of instruction, but the Jesuits refused the American demand and remained loyal to Spain.
 Meanwhile, the Catholic teaching congregation Brothers of the Christian Schools (FSC, from the Latin: Fratres Scholarum Christianarum) had by then established their presence in 35 countries, including several Lasallian schools in Europe, North America, Latin America, Africa, and Asia.
 Thus, the Americans turned to the Christian Brothers to pave the way for the introduction of English-based quality Catholic education in the country.

 De La Salle College was established by nine Christian Brothers at the request of Manila Archbishop Jeremiah James Harty.
-Brothers Blimond Pierre Eilenbecker, a Luxembourgish-born French director, Aloysius McGiverin of Gonzaga, the sole American brother, and Augusto Correge of France arrived on March 10, 1911.
+Brothers Blimond Pierre Eilenbecker, a Luxembourgish-born French director, Aloysius Gonzaga McGiverin, the sole American brother, and Augusto Correge of France arrived on March 10, 1911.
 On May 13, the remaining six Brothers arrived.
-They were Brothers Ptolomee Louis Duffaux, Goslin Camillus Henri, D. Joseph, Celba John Lynam, Imar William Reale, and Martin, from France and Ireland, respectively.
+They were Brothers Ptolomee Louis Duffaux, future President Goslin Camillus Henri, D. Joseph, Celba John Lynam, Imar William Reale, and Martin, from France and Ireland, respectively.
 De La Salle College formally opened on June 16, 1911, initially with 125 students.
 By July 10, the total number of students reached 175.
-The campus was located on a 13000 sqm lot in Nozaleda Street, Paco, Manila and became the first La Salle school in the Philippines.
+The campus was located on a 13000 sqm lot in Nozaleda Street, Paco, Manila, which was once the original site of the mansion of Spanish-Filipino tycoon Luis Perez-Samanillo, of which the land was then donated to the American School for expatriate families.
+After the school was vacated, the land was donated by the American government to the Lasallian Brothers after Archibishop Harty's request was granted.
+This college became the first La Salle school in the Philippines.